 - Using a bread lame or sharp razor score one slightly curved line down the middle of the dough (about 1/4 to 1/2 inch deep).
 Hold your tool at a 45-degree angle and start at the top of the dough going fast all the way to the bottom of the dough.

-Bake the sourdough bread
+Bake the simple sourdough bread

 - Optional: spray your bread with room temperature water to create those beautiful blisters and a better oven spring.